emailsys/apiv3-examples-php/README.md

 ```$password``` at the top of each example source file.

 ## I don't have any API credentials
 Log into your emailsys account.
-API users can be set up via Setings > API in the main navigation bar.
+API users can be set up via Settings > API in the main navigation bar.